Indoor Scuba Diving Pools – Dive the Deepest and Largest Pools

 To dive into an indoor pool sounds pretty boring, right?
 There are no fish and no coral, and instead of staring into the endless depths of the ocean, you’re looking at tiled flooring.

-But there are many reasons why divers opt to dive in an indoor pool:
+There are many reasons why divers opt to dive in an indoor diving pool:

 It’s Too Cold Outside